rmassidda/cm-project-19/report.md

 ## Conditioning effects

 The angle $\theta$ between the image of $\hat{X}$ and the vector $y$ has a great impact on the conditioning of the problem.
 The average behavior of the different methods against the $\theta$ value has been plotted in figure \ref{fig:theta}.
+For the sake of simplicity, standard QR has been left aside, keeping just the QR* version which has the same algorithmic properties and a lower execution time.\
 Figure \ref{fig:theta_residual} highlights how all the evaluated methods have almost overlapping curves for what concerns the residual of the problem, whilst showing a significant difference for the times in figure \ref{fig:theta_time}.
 It is evident both in figures \ref{fig:theta_time} and \ref{fig:theta_steps} that as the conditioning of the problem worsen the more affected method is the L-BFGS, that isn't able to converge within the limit of the maximum steps allowed.